 While these responsibilities can limit the amount of time I can spend on a particular release testing, they provide different points of views which feed into what I know and learn about the product.
 Those influences then get reflected in my testing approach.
 This holistic view can help identify pain points which I might otherwise not get to see.

-I’m not really sure what a “typical” test group is but in my experience working for large and small companies, each seem to have services and responsibilities that suit what someone thinks the companies needs are.
+I’ve worked in large and small companies.
+Each organization seems to have services and responsibilities that suit what someone thinks the companies needs are.
 I think the difference between mine and other testing groups has been the amount of time devoted to learning about the craft of software testing and how that can be applied to helping the business.
 The only way to change this is to set a good example for others to follow.